Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 	* Additional and unnecessary calls make your code slower
 	* Additional calls also increase the risk of introducing new bugs of their own

-## How to Program Deliberatly
+## How to Program Deliberately

 * Always be aware of what you are doing.
-* Dont code blindfolded.
-Attempte to build an application you dont fully understand, or to use technology you arent familiar with, is an invitation to be misled by conidcidences
+* Don't code blindfolded.
+Attempt to build an application you don't fully understand, or to use technology you aren't familiar with, is an invitation to be misled by coincidences
-* Procesed from a plan, whether in your head or wrirten down
+* Proceed from a plan, whether in your head or written down
 * Rely only on reliable things
 * Document your assumptions
-* Dont just test your code, but test your assumptions as well.
+* Don't just test your code, but test your assumptions as well.
 * Prioritize your effort.
 Spend time on the important aspects.
 * Don't be a slave to history.
-Dont let existing code dictate future code.
+Don't let existing code dictate future code.
 All code can be replaced if it is no longer appropriate

 ## Algorithm Speed

-* Measured by O() Notiation
+* Measured by O() Notation
 	* o(1) =  Constant time
 	* o(log(n) = Logarithmic
 	* o(n) = linear